fghjorth/whoben/README.md

 1. `tables` - folder that holds tables (TeX formatted, in .txt format)
 1. `figures` - folder that holds figures (in .pdf format)

 Note that figure 1 in the paper uses data from the European Social Survey round 6.
-Due to its file size, the ESS data file `ESS6e02` is not included here.
+Due to its file size, the ESS data file `ESS6e02.dta` (in STATA format) is not included here.
 However, it can be downloaded from <http://www.europeansocialsurvey.org/data/download.html?r=6>.